Click0910/helu-back-test/README.md

 This is my proposal for split this project into two microservices and refactor it to stick to the clean architecture.
 The code provided is just the initial skeleton for a  naive implementation for  a simple shop system, but I think is a good starting point to understand the clean architecture and how to implement it in python.
-The code for sure needs to be completed. improved and refactored (for example making it more granular or with static type enforcement for mypy validation), but I think is a good starting point to understand the clean architecture and how to implement it in python.
+The code for sure needs to be completed. improved and refactored (for example making it more granular or with static type enforcement for mypy validation, add handlers for errors and exceptions etc.), but I think is a good starting point to understand the clean architecture and how to implement it in python.

 I mainly focused on the architecture and the design of the microservices.